 Doctors suspect rib fracture when one or more ribs are very tender in one particular spot.
 Sometimes doctors can feel the broken ribs when they gently push the injured area.
 Doctors do not always need to confirm rib fractures with an x-ray because the presence of rib fractures does not change the way a chest injury is treated.
 Nonetheless, doctors usually do a chest x-ray X-Rays of the Chest Anyone thought to have a heart disorder has chest x-rays taken from the front and the side.
 Typically, the person is standing upright, but chest x-rays can be done with people lying in bed if... read more to detect serious problems that can accompany rib fractures, such as a bruised or collapsed lung.
 Not all rib fractures can be seen on a chest x-ray.

-Regardless of whether rib fractures are identified, people are given pain relievers (analgesics Treatment of Pain In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more ).
+Regardless of whether rib fractures are identified, people are given pain relievers (analgesics Treatment of Pain Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more ).
 Those with severe pain are usually given opioid pain relievers such as oxycodone or hydrocodone.
 Sometimes hospitalized people who have severe pain are treated by numbing the nerve to the affected ribs or with injection of drugs around the spinal cord (epidural analgesia).

 People with a rib fracture are asked to cough or breathe deeply about once an hour while they are awake to keep the air sacs in the lung open and prevent pneumonia Prevention Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
 Often, pneumonia is the final... read more .